KaiyueSun98/T2V-CompBench/README.md

 Input the video path and run the command:

 ```
-python llava/eval/eval_interaction.py
+python llava/eval/compbench_eval_interaction.py
   --video-path ../video/interaction \
-  --output-path ../csv_output_object_interactions \
+  --output-path ../csv_object_interactions \
   --read-prompt-file ../meta_data/object_interactions.json \
   --t2v-model mymodel
 ```

-The conversations with the MLLM will be saved in a CSV file: `../csv_output_object_interactions/mymodel_object_interactions_score.csv`.
+The conversations with the MLLM will be saved in a CSV file: `../csv_object_interactions/mymodel_object_interactions_score.csv`.
 The video name, prompt, and score for each text-video pair will be recorded in the columns named of "name","prompt", "Score".

-The final score of the model in this category (object interactions) will be saved in the last line of this CSV file.
+The final score of the model in this category (object interactions) will be printed in the last line of this CSV file.

 <a name="detection_eval"></a>
 ## :mag_right: Detection-based Evaluation